-Four Tusculum students have been selected to present at the 2017 Southern Regional Honors Council Conference to be held in Asheville, North Carolina, March 30-April 1.
+Four Tusculum students made presentations at the 2017 Southern Regional Honors Council Conference to be held in Asheville, North Carolina, March 30-April 1.

 “We are proud of and very excited for our stellar honors students who have been accepted to present at such as prestigious honors conference in Asheville,” said Dr. Troy Goodale, associate professor of political science and faculty liaison to the Tusculum Honors Program.
 “These are exciting times for the Tusculum Honors Program, and moving forward we anticipate taking advantage of more opportunities to highlight and showcase the undergraduate research that many of our best students are producing.”

-Students Macy French, a senior English major from Kingsport; Hannah Arnett, a senior museum studies major from Butler; Shannele Sunderland, a senior sports science major from Austin, Texas; and Darian Tipton, a senior mathematics major from Shelbyville, will each represent Tusculum by presenting original research at the conference.
+Students Macy French, a senior English major from Kingsport; Hannah Arnett, a senior museum studies major from Butler; Shannele Sunderland, a senior sports science major from Austin, Texas; and Darian Tipton, a senior mathematics major from Shelbyville, represented Tusculum by presenting original research at the conference.

-French will present, “Ethics of Persona,” which deals with the controversial question of pseudonyms writers may use when submitting literary work for publication.
+French presented “Ethics of Persona,” which deals with the controversial question of pseudonyms writers may use when submitting literary work for publication.

 “I’m thrilled to represent Tusculum, as well as the Honors Program, at this event.
-It will be a great opportunity to network with other honors students from around the region and gain valuable experience giving a presentation on this level,” said French.
+It will be a great opportunity to network with other honors students from around the region and gain valuable experience giving a presentation on this level,” said French prior to the presentation.